-- Paper: handwritten, small, legal, large, oversize formats, notebooks and books
+- Paper: handwritten, office, legal, large, oversize formats, notebooks, and books

 - Examples include digital conversion of court back-files such as civil and criminal docket files and moving violation records

-- Digital image output formats include PDF, PDF/A, JPG, TIFF and GIF
+- Digital image output formats include PDF, PDF/A, JPG, TIF and GIF

-- Innovative Digital ReeL solution provides affordable and practical solution for court records on microfilm
+- Digital ReeL provides affordable and practical solution for court records on microfilm and microfiche

-- Digital image formats include PDF, PDF/A, JPG, TIFF and GIF
+- Digital image export formats include PDF, PDF/A, JPG, TIFF and GIF

-- Microfilming and preservation of records to microfilm to meet compliance requirements
+- Microfilming and archive writing (preservation of records to microfilm) to meet compliance requirements

 - No on-site IT maintenance required

-- Court documents and case files are stored and accessed from BMI’s secure data center
+- Court documents and case files are stored and accessed from our secure data center

-- Employees and citizens retrieve court-related files remotely from the Web
+- Employees and citizens retrieve court-related files remotely from the web (permission-based access)

-- Redact and block out sensitive information on court records such as Social Security Numbers, Driver’s License numbers and addresses
+- Redact sensitive information on court records such as social security numbers, driver’s license numbers, and addresses

 - Retrieve case files, moving violations and citations from your existing case management applications using key words

-- Equip citizens with record viewing and research room capabilities for full-text self-search and case file retrieval
+- Equip citizens with record viewing and research room capabilities for full-text search and case file retrieval (permission-based access)

 If you’re looking for some more information to help you along your digital conversion decision journey, below are some recommendations: